 - Institutional beneficiaries of the trust, such as a school, hospital, or business.
 Similar to individual beneficiaries, institutional beneficiaries will also be outlined in the trust document.

 - Charitable beneficiaries of the trust, such as a charitable foundation.

 - Creditors of the trust, under certain circumstances.

 Since providing this notice is an obligation of the trustee during the trust administration, it is important that the proper parties be identified.
-It is equally important that the notice contain all of the required information.
-Fortunately, the trustee may seek guidance from an experienced trust administration attorney to ensure that the notice requirement is handled properly.
+It is equally important that the notice of trust administration contain all of the required information.
+Fortunately, the trustee may seek guidance from an experienced trust administration attorney to ensure that the notice of trust administration requirement is handled properly.

 Procedural questions during a trust administration are a common occurrence.
 We have helped many clients handle estate and trust administrations and we encourage you to view our client testimonials page today to learn more about how we can help you.